 - After mixing all of the ingredients together, let the mixture rest for about 10 minutes before forming them into balls.
 This allows the egg and broth to better absorb, so the balls stay together better

-What I love about these Venison Stuffing Balls is that they come together quickly.
+These Venison Stuffing Balls come together quickly.
 You can make these from start to finish in under 30 minutes, and about half of that time they are either resting or baking.
-Need to prep ahead?
-Do all of the prep up to combining the whole mixture together; cover the bowl with plastic wrap, and keep in the fridge until you’re ready to bake them.

 - 16 ounces ground venison meat